Zoomin, which helps enterprises extract answers from siloed technical documents, raises $52M

 Zoomin also offers prebuilt apps that can be customized and integrated with Salesforce or ServiceNow, while companies can deploy their own integrations via Zoomin’s APIs.

-Other similar products that enterprises might use include Adobe Experience Manager or Liferay, however Zoomin’s focus on offering a “bespoke” solution built specifically for complex, technical content goes some way toward setting it apart.
+Other similar products that enterprises might use include Adobe Experience Manager or Liferay, but Zoomin aims to set itself apart with a focus on its “bespoke” solution built specifically for complex, technical content.
 Moreover, Oron argues that enterprises value Zoomin’s inherent agility.

-“We can get them up and running in weeks and enable full customization with minimal added costs and no reliance on IT resources, while connecting to any system they’re already using,” he said.
+“We can get them up and running in weeks and enable full customization with minimal added costs and no reliance on IT resources while connecting to any system they’re already using,” he said.
 “Plus, we offer out-of-the-box actionable analytics.”

-There are also existing universal search tools for enterprises, and although they may bring search results into a single interface, they typically direct the user off to the original source of the content.
-Zoomin, for its part, brings all the answers into a single channel and saves them from having to navigate across different destinations.
+There are also existing universal search tools for enterprises, and although they may bring search results into a single interface, they typically direct the user to the original source of the content.
+Zoomin brings all the answers into a single channel and saves users having to navigate across different destinations.

 The story so far

-Founded in 2015, Zoomin has been on a tear over the past year, claiming to have “more than doubled” its new customers compared to 2019.
-Moreover, the company only just announced a $21 million investment in December, though in truth that was historical funding that was hitherto undisclosed.
-In the intervening months, Zoomin has introduced offline support, which Oron said is particularly relevant for field technical support.
-“For example when field engineers need to be able to instantly access critical information as they solve hardware issues, often operating with limited network connection,” he said.
+Founded in 2015, Zoomin has been on a tear over the past year, claiming to have “more than doubled” its new customers since 2019.
+Moreover, the company announced a $21 million investment in December, although that was from a previously undisclosed round.
+Since then, Zoomin has introduced offline support, which Oron said is particularly relevant for field technical support: “for example, when field engineers need to be able to instantly access critical information as they solve hardware issues, often operating with limited network connection.”

-With another $52 million in the bank, Oron said it’s now well financed to “meet the growing demand from enterprises across industries,” spanning a wider gamut of hardware and software companies.
+With another $52 million in the bank, Oron said it’s now well-financed to “meet the growing demand from enterprises across industries,” spanning a wider gamut of hardware and software companies.

 “While our sweet spot has historically been SaaS and hardware companies, a diverse mix of new industries are now recognizing the strategic value of investing in their product information experience,” he said.
-“We’re seeing strong demand from fintech and healthcare industries in particular.
+“We’re seeing strong demand from fintech and health care industries, in particular.
 In addition, while the majority of our customers are large U.S-based enterprises, we’re seeing that mid-market and growth companies are facing the same pain points that we are solving for enterprises.”

-While Zoomin already offers a range of analytics, such as “traffic insights” that show where traffic is being referred from and “content insights” that highlight which topics or documents garner the greatest engagement, Oron said that the company plans to use some of its fresh cash injection to develop “new in-product and sales analytics features and case deflection analytics tools,” and improve its platform’s existing search and prediction capabilities.
+While Zoomin already offers a range of analytics, such as “traffic insights” that show where traffic is being referred from and “content insights” that highlight which topics or documents garner the greatest engagement, Oron said the company plans to use some of its fresh cash injection to develop “new in-product and sales analytics features and case deflection analytics tools” and improve its platform’s existing search and prediction capabilities.

-Underpinning much of this growth, perhaps, is a desire to alleviate some of the burden from companies’ technical or customer support teams — Zoomin basically helps companies build their own self-serve product support portals, leaning on machine learning models to develop a knowledge graph that bridges enterprise content and the end users that are likely to find most use from it.
+Underpinning much of this growth is a desire to alleviate some of the burden from companies’ technical or customer support teams — Zoomin basically helps companies build their own self-serve product support portals, leaning on machine learning models to develop a knowledge graph that bridges enterprise content and the end users that are likely to find most use from it.

 “Customers are expressing a strong desire to self-serve product answers rather than rely on customer support teams and, secondly, more and more businesses are experiencing remote work,” Oron said.
 “As a result, [they are] increasingly relying on digital support channels.
 This makes the need and demand for a self-service product content experience more urgent than ever.”